27 Oct 2025

 25 Oct 2024

-When talking about the impact of gambling on a person there is evidence that referring to them as a ‘problem gambler’ inhibits help seeking, implies that the person is the problem and implies that change is not possible.
+When talking about the impact of gambling on a person there is evidence that referring to them as a ‘problem gambler’ gets in the way of people seeking help, suggests that the person is the problem and that change is not possible.
 Language can make gambling harm seem like an individual issue, ignoring its impacts on intimate partners, family, social networks, and the community.
-That's why this year, the theme of GHAW is 'Let's change the conversation'.
-GHAW 2024 brings forth a number of positive changes and exciting activities which we are thrilled to share with you:
+That's why this year, the theme of Gambling Harm Awareness Week is 'Let's change the conversation'.

 It's time for ACTION!